dev-cetera/df_safer_dart/ARTICLE.md

 What if there was a way to write clean, linear code that describes the happy path, while all the messy details of null values, failures, and asynchronicity are handled automatically in the background?

-This is the promise of **Monads**, a powerful concept from functional programming that you can use in Dart today to make your code dramatically more robust.
+This is the promise of using **Outcomes**, a powerful concept from functional programming that you can use in Dart today to make your code dramatically more robust.

-## What is a Monad?
+## What is an Outcome?
 (The Simple Explanation)
-Forget the complicated academic definitions.
-For our purposes, a monad is just a **wrapper** or a **box** around a value.
+Forget complicated academic definitions.
+For our purposes, an outcome is just a **wrapper** or a **box** around a value.

 This box has a superpower: it understands **context**.